 3. Mix Anisette and 3/4 cup of water in a small pot and bring to a boil.
 Then add the gelatin mixture.
 Stir until the gelatin is dissolved.
 Then stir in the sugar.

 4. Simmer for 15 – 20 minutes, stirring often while the mixture thickens.
 You can test the mixture for taste, adding a little anisette extract if needed.
 (Be careful when testing because the mixture gets hot.)

 5. Pour mixture into pan.
 Let sit until cool.
 Cover and refrigerate for 2 days.

 6. Use a smooth knife to gently loosen the edges of the hardened mixture from the pan.
 Then use a wide bladed spatula to remove the whole thing (in one piece) from the pan and place it on a plate.
 Cut the hardened candy mixture into 1" squares.

 7. Dip each square in a bowl of sugar to coat the candy on all sides.

 8. Put the candy in a container, separating each layer of candy with wax paper.
 Refrigerate until you’re ready to serve.

 This article was posted on Thursday, December 13th, 2012 at 1:43 pm and is filed under Anisette Gumdrops, Candy, Christmas, Christmas Recipes, Desserts, Holiday Recipes, Holidays Around the World, Recipes of the World.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.